 At the same time, saving account rates in the US are at a record low with no prospects to go higher anytime soon.
-Oil hit $30 per barrel and many energy companies that traditionally pay high dividends cut their payout.
+Oil hit $30 per barrel, and many energy companies that traditionally pay high dividends cut their payout.

 The recent UK vote to leave the EU, more concerning news from China and sluggish growth in the US are very likely to delay another rate hike for a long time.

-Income-seeking investors are facing challenges to finding safe investments that can provide them with a supplemental income.
+Income-seeking investors are facing challenges in finding safe investments that can provide them with a supplemental income.
 In their quest for yield, many investors are exploring more exotic asset classes that they have neglected previously.
 Furthermore, each of these asset classes has specific economic risks and tax treatment.
 Subsequently, investors interested in higher yielding investments need to understand how each one fits within their risk tolerance and asset allocation target.

 High Dividend US Equity